e1ijah-c/golfStatProject/README.md

 Depicts the following for each hole:
 - Yardage
 - Total Strokes
-- Each stroke's distance, club used & lie
+- Each stroke's distance, club used & lie.